Alex Redolfi: Reggina

 On 25 July 2018, Redolfi was signed by Serie C club Reggina on an undisclosed fee and a 2-year contract.
 On 18 September, Redolfi made his debut for Reggina in a 3–0 away defeat against Trapani, he was replaced by Cesare Pogliano in the 88th minute.
 On 2 December he played his first entire match for Reggina, a 3–2 home win over Rieti.
 On 30 December he scored his first goal for the club in the 7th minute of a 1–1 home draw against Trapani.
 Redolfi ended his first season at Reggina with 13 appearances and 1 goal.

 Vibonese

 On 10 August 2019, Redolfi joined to Serie C club Vibonese on an undisclosed fee and a 1-year contract with the option for the second year.
 Two weeks later, on 25 August, Redolfi made his league debut for Vibonese in a 1–0 away defeat against Monopoli, he played the entire match.
 On 23 February 2020 he scored his first goal for the club in the 64th minute of a 2–1 away win over Casertana.

 Gubbio

 On 19 July 2021, he moved to Gubbio.

+On 30 June 2023, he didn't extend his contract with the club, so he left it.

+Mantova

+On 10 July 2023, he joined Mantova.